Skip to main content

 Sovereign and Royal Family

-Currently, Her Majesty Queen Elizabeth II, as Queen of Canada and Canada’s Head of State, is the personal embodiment of the Canadian Crown.
-As representatives of the Crown, the governor general and provincial lieutenant governors act on The Queen’s behalf.
+His Majesty King Charles III, as king of Canada and Canada’s head of State, is the personal embodiment of the Canadian Crown.
+As representatives of the Crown, the governor general and provincial lieutenant governors act on The King’s behalf.
 In Canada, the power to govern is vested in the Crown but is entrusted to elected governments to exercise on behalf of the people.

 Les armoiries des lieutenants-gouverneurs des provinces et des commissaires territoriaux sont accrochées à un mur.